MauroLuzzatto/MauroLuzzatto/README.md

 # Hey!
-I am **Mauro Luzzatto** 👋
+I am Mauro 👋
-I am a Data Scientist/Data Engineer from Switzerland 🇨🇭
+I am a Data Scientist/Data Engineer from Switzerland

-I currently live and work as a Data Engineer in Stockholm, Sweden 🇸🇪
+I currently live and work as a Data Engineer in Stockholm, Sweden

 Previously, I worked as a Senior Data Scientist & Analytics Consultant